codingwithjen/eshop/README.md

 6. Under Deployment, click on Database and click on `Connect` once you see the new cluster/project made
 7. Click on Connect your application and copy the application code and put code in your `.env` file.
 Remember to add the password in the `<password>` field

+- To test out the connection, I sent imports from Postman

 ## .env example

 You can replace my environment variables with your own, or use examples below